Rupa830904/Project-Portfolio4-Studyalongcultureschool/testing.md

 Steps:

-1. Navigate to - Login if prompted.
+1. Navigate to 'Bookings' - Login if prompted.
+2. Click on 'Book a Course'.
-2. Enter the following:
+3. Enter the following:
     - Name: Rupa pal
     - Choose the course: Choos a course from drop down
     - Date: Date of Birth
     - Term: Check the box as applicaböe
-3. Click Create
+4. Click Create

 Expected: